 What you do both on and off campus affects you as a student.
-In accordance with Sections VIII.
-Jurisdiction and IX.
-The Responsibilities of Dual Membership, the Student Conduct Code applies to students and student groups, in some circumstances, even if the behavior occurred off campus.
+In accordance with Sections IX.
+Jurisdiction and X. The Responsibilities of Dual Membership, the Student Conduct Code applies to students and student groups, in some circumstances, even if the behavior occurred off campus.
 The student conduct process is different and separate from the legal process.
 The legal process investigates and resolves alleged violations of law, whereas the student conduct process investigates and resolves alleged violations of University policy.
 When a student is charged in both a legal process, and in the student conduct process, the University will decide on the basis of its interests, the interests of affected students, and the interests of the community whether to proceed with the student conduct process or to defer action.
-Determinations made or sanctions imposed under the Student Conduct Code will not be subject to change because criminal charges arising out of the same facts were dismissed, reduced, or resolved, in favor of the criminal law defendant.
+Determinations made or outcomes imposed under the Student Conduct Code will not be subject to change because criminal charges arising out of the same facts were dismissed, reduced, or resolved, in favor of the criminal law defendant.

-Below are common, though not extensive, law/ordinance infractions that will also result in a Student Conduct Code Violation.
+Below are common, though not extensive, law/ordinance infractions that will also result in a Student Conduct Code violation.